Oliver Lymes' Charity

 This funder does not have a public application process.

-The charity operates primarily through trustee discretion, identifying and supporting organizations and individuals in the Whiston and Prescot area based on local knowledge and relationships.
+The charity operates primarily through trustee discretion, identifying and supporting organisations and individuals in the Whiston and Prescot area based on local knowledge and relationships.
 Grants appear to be awarded based on trustees' awareness of community needs rather than through an open application process.

 - Email: OliverLymescharity@hotmail.com